How a Playbook Can Optimize Your In-House Recruitment Team

 Physician Shortage On the Rise

-Physician shortage is on the rise within the United States with the Association of American Medical Colleges (AAMC) projecting physician shortfall to be between 37,800 and 124,000 physicians by 2034.
-Part of this shortage is due to physicians who are projected to retire during this timeframe — however, demographic trends continue to be the primary driver of increasing demand.
+Physician shortage is on the rise within the United States, with the Association of American Medical Colleges (AAMC) projecting a physician shortfall of 37,800 to 124,000 by 2034.
+Part of this shortage is due to physicians retiring, but demographic trends continue to drive increased demand.
+Primary care specialties, including family and internal medicine, are the most competitive to fill.
+Additionally, other hard-to-fill specialties include dermatology, gastroenterology, neurology, and psychiatry.
+A recruitment team faces unique challenges in addressing these gaps.

 Recruitment Challenges

-Whether recruiting primary care or specialty care, provider recruitment continues to be a challenge facing health care systems and physician practices.
+Whether recruiting primary care or specialty care, provider recruitment continues to be a challenge facing healthcare systems and physician practices.
 This can be especially true in more rural markets where 20% of Americans live, according to the American Hospital Association (AHA).
 Not only do less than 8% of physicians practice in rural markets today but facilities serving smaller communities report higher physician turnover.
 This can mean that recruiters in these areas of the country may carry higher than median search loads.

-In-house Physician Recruitment Teams
+In-house Physician Recruitment Team

 According to reports from the Association for Advancing Physician and Provider Recruitment (AAPPR), healthcare organizations are doing more searches than ever before with in-house physician recruitment teams.
 This same report indicates that physician searches are taking longer than ever.
 When it comes to optimizing your in-house recruitment team’s results, I have found that a physician recruitment playbook can provide a solid foundation for physician recruiters and operational leaders to implement best practices for the recruitment process.